onysd128/OnysdVehicles/README.md

 # Onysd Vehicles

 Hi!
-It's my unofficial continuation of MrCrayfish`s Vehicle Mod.
+It's my unofficial continuation of MrCrayfish`s Vehicle Mod.\
-Here i fixing issues, creating new content and developing new features.
+Here i fixing issues, creating new content and developing new features.\
 I plan to mantain mod only for 1.12.2 version of Minecraft.
-But who knows ;) I'm open for new ideas and suggestions, so don't afraid to contact me!
+But who knows ;) \
+I'm open for new ideas and suggestions, so don't afraid to contact me! \

-Also check original mod from MrCrayfish [here](https://github.com/MrCrayfish/MrCrayfishVehicleMod).
+Also check original mod from MrCrayfish **[here](https://github.com/MrCrayfish/MrCrayfishVehicleMod)**. \

 # Full Changes List
 ### v1.2